amaurybsouza/portfolio/README.md

 I am an engineer person on a security team with +12 years of experience.
-Passionate about #appsec #devsecops, #aws, automation tools, ethical hacking, and linux.
+Passionate about #appsec #devsecops, #aws, #automation #terraform, ethical hacking, and linux.

 ## Latest Tech posts
 I'm excited to dive into DevOps and share my journey on [Medium](https://amaurybsouza.medium.com/), aiming to inspire, connect, and grow with the community.